elyazzi/elyazzi/README.md

   Programming/Software Development is a dear hobby of mine that keeps me active even during my darkest times.

 - 👀 I’m interested in all things software development.
-  I like to mess around with automation scripts, but have been involved in serious projects too, mostly helping with Unity3D game development.
+  I like to mess around with automation scripts and Unity3D.

 - 🌱 I’m currently learning the ins and outs of python and tackling whatever interesting problems I have coming my way!